aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/fieldcollection/_index.md

 ---
 title: FieldCollection
 second_title: Aspose.Words for C++ API Reference
 description: A collection of Field objects that represents the fields in the specified range.
+To learn more, visit the  documentation article.
 type: docs
 weight: 287
 url: /cpp/aspose.words.fields/fieldcollection/